Next Generation Partners

 North Lanarkshire Council

-Acciona Industrial SA
+Acciona Industrial S.A.

-South Lanarkshire Leisure and Culture Limited
+South Lanarkshire Leisure and Culture Trust

 Renfrewshire Leisure Limited